-The built-in atoms are composed of uppercase ASCII characters with the logical words separated by an underscore character (), for example, WM_ICON_NAME.
-The protocol specification recommends that atoms used for private vendor-specific reasons should begin with an underscore.
-To prevent conflicts among organizations, additional prefixes should be chosen (for example, DEC_WM_DECORATION_GEOMETRY).
+The protocol specification recommends that atoms used for private vendorspecific reasons should begin with an underscore.
+To prevent conflicts among organizations, additional prefixes should be chosen (for example, \DEC\WM\DECORATION\GEOMETRY).

 The names were chosen in this fashion to make it easy to use them in a natural way within LISP.
 Keyword constructors allow the programmer to specify the atoms as LISP atoms.
 If the atoms were not all uppercase, special quoting conventions would have to be used.